 severe upper stomach pain, often with nausea and vomiting

-severe skin rash or sores in your mouth
+severe skin rash or sores and blisters (sometimes in your mouth), often with flu-like

 pale skin, tiredness, increased infections or bruising